 You can sell a variety of items online, including clothes, art, handcrafted jewelry, online courses, shoes, books, consumer electronics, home décor, and healthcare supplies.

 E-commerce sales are projected to increase to $6.54 trillion worldwide by 2022, so if you can start your store in these times, it will generate a passive income stream for you even if you’re asleep.

-Shopify is one of the most popular e-commerce platforms since it includes everything you need to get your business up and running.
-The platform is very user-friendly, so it can be used by just about anyone to start their online store.
+Shopify is one of the most popular e-commerce platforms since it includes everything you need to get your business started.
+It’s very user-friendly, so it can be used by just about anyone to start their online store.